-- determined) as a hazardous waste, and to confirm hazardous waste 1 identification by acceptable knowledge.
-2 С Radiography 3 To verify the TRU mixed waste streams by Waste Matrix Code for 4 purposes of physical waste form identification and determination of 5 sampling and analytical requirements, to identify prohibited items, to 6 determine waste packaging configurations, to determine presence and 7 diameter of rigid polyliner vents, and to confirm the waste stream 8 delineation by acceptable knowledge.
-9 С Visual Examination 10 To verify the TRU mixed waste streams by Waste Matrix Code for 11 purposes of physical waste form identification, determination of sampling 12 and analytical requirements, and to identify prohibited items.
-13 To provide a process check on a sample basis by verifying the 14 information determined by radiography. to determine waste packaging 15 configurations, to determine presence and diameter of rigid polyliner 16 vents, and to confirm the waste stream delineation by acceptable 17 knowledge.
-18 Reconciliation of these DQOs by the Generator/Storage Site Project Manager is addressed in 19 Permit Attachment B3.
-Reconciliation requires determining whether sufficient type, guality, and 20 quantity of data have been collected to ensure the DQO's cited above can be achieved.
-21 22 B-4a(2) Quality Assurance Objectives The generator/storage sites shall demonstrate compliance with each QAO associated with the 23 various characterization methods as presented in Permit Attachment B3.
-Generator/Storage 24 Site Project Managers are further required to perform a reconciliation at the project level of the 25 data sets submitted by the various organizations at the generator/storage site with the DQOs 26 established in this WAP.
-The Generator/Storage Site Project Manager shall conclude that all of 27 the DQOs have been met for the characterization of the waste stream prior to submitting a 28 WSPF to the Permittees for approval (Permit Attachment B3).
-The following QAO elements 29 shall be considered for each technique, as a minimum: 30 С Precision 31 Precision is a measure of the mutual agreement among multiple 32 measurements.
-33 С Accuracy 34 - Accuracy is the degree of agreement between a measurement result and the true or known value.
+1 B-4a(2) Quality Assurance Objectives

+The generator/storage sites shall demonstrate compliance with each QAO associated with the 2 various characterization methods as presented in Permit Attachment B3.
+Generator/Storage 3 Site Project Managers are further required to perform a reconciliation at the project level of the 4 data sets submitted by the various organizations at the generator/storage site with the DQOs 5 established in this WAP.
+The Generator/Storage Site Project Manager shall conclude that all of 6 the DQOs have been met for the characterization of the waste stream prior to submitting a 7 WSPF to the Permittees for approval (Permit Attachment B3).
+The following QAO elements 8 shall be considered for each technique, as a minimum: 9

-- 1 C Completeness
+- 10 C Precision

-- Completeness is a measure of the amount of valid data obtained from a
+- Precision is a measure of the mutual agreement among multiple

-method compared to the total amount of data obtained that is expressed

-as a percentage.
+measurements.

-- 5 C Comparability
+- 13 C Accuracy

-- 6 7

-- Comparability is the degree to which one data set can be compared to another.
+- Accuracy is the degree of agreement between a measurement result and the true or known value. - 16 C Completeness - Completeness is a measure of the amount of valid data obtained from a method compared to the total amount of data obtained that is expressed as a percentage. - 20 C Comparability - Comparability is the degree to which one data set can be compared to another.